Choosing the Right Hot Water System

 - Never runs out of hot water

-- Compact size
+- Compact wall-mounted size saves space

-- Energy efficient (no standing heat loss)
+- Energy efficient (no standing heat loss from a tank)

-- Lower operating costs
+- Lower operating costs than storage systems

 Cons:

-- Higher upfront cost
+- Higher upfront cost ($1,500-$2,500 installed)

-- May struggle with simultaneous high demand
+- May struggle with simultaneous high demand (e.g., two showers plus dishwasher)

 - Requires adequate gas supply or electrical capacity